thought-machine/please/docs/codelabs/k8s.md

 file based build system.

 Integrating a build system with `docker build` is notoriously difficult.
-Build systems have trouble building your image as `docker build` sends the image to a daemon running the background.
+Build systems have trouble building your image as `docker build` sends the image to a daemon running in the background.
 There's no easy way to get a file based artifact out of Docker without this extra infrastructure.
 The built in rules produce a number of scripts to help build, load, push and save images: